z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_01_GettingStarted.md

 Next we declare the label *circle* to be publicly visible such that code in external files (the C source) can see it.

 Then we define 8 zero bytes.
-This isn't, as might be expected, anything to do with a mask.
+This isn't, as might be expected by more experienced readers, anything to do with a mask.
 As stated, this example isn't going to use a mask.
-There's another reason for placing these bytes here, and we'll come to it shortly.
+There's another reason for placing these 8 bytes here, and we'll come to it shortly.

-Finally see the 8x8 pixel sprite data.
-8 bytes which, in exactly the same manner as a traditional user defined graphic (UDG), define a small circle.
+Finally we see the 8x8 pixel sprite data, labelled as *_circle* with a leading underscore, which is how the C compiler expects to be able to reference it.
+These 8 bytes define a small circle in exactly the same manner as a traditional user defined graphic (UDG).

 We therefore have our sprite data, defined in assembly language.
 Let's now look at some C code.